avi-071-coder/GiftGrid/README.md

 ### C. Stalling Classification Pipeline
 * **The Issue:** Lags in semantic AI classification endpoints stalled requests.
-* **The Solution:** Integrated a strict 5-second timeout on the classification fetch with an automatic fallback to default tags, preventing payload blockages.

 ---

 ## 3. Technology Stack & Architecture